 Our localised search helps you connect with available landscapers near you

 Top Landscaping related questions

-Landscapers take care of one or more of the following aspects of yard work: installing structural elements, garden planning and design, moving earth and rocks, creating pathways, irrigation, or building physical features like retaining walls and pergolas.
+Landscapers take care of one or more of the following aspects of yard work: installing structural elements and water features, garden planning and landscape design, moving earth and rocks, creating pathways, irrigation, or building physical features like retaining walls and pergolas for your outdoor space.

-Gardening is more focused around growing plants - from planting to pruning, watering, and maintenance.
+Gardening is more focused around growing plants - from planting to pruning, watering, and maintenance of your garden space.
 Whereas, landscaping is more about the design, shape, and structure of the land.

 For certain types of tasks, you may need to enquire as to what specialist licenses may be required to undertake your task as this can vary.
-Please make sure that you confirm that a Tasker has the relevant landscaping licence and insurance before accepting an offer.
+For example, garden landscapers that do structural landscaping require a licence to work in NSW.
+Please make sure that you confirm that a Tasker has the relevant landscaping licence, experience, and insurance before accepting an offer for your garden landscaping.

 What does landscaping include?